 Tom O’Brien, President

-Tom has been the President of NH LAKES since 2011, returning to his native New England most recently from the Pacific Northwest.
-Tom is a graduate of the University of Massachusetts at Amherst and has worked in natural resource management and water resource protection “his entire adult life” in jobs that have included: Executive Director of the Network of Oregon Watershed Councils; Executive Director of the Watershed Agricultural Council in the New York City water supply watersheds; Watershed Team leader for the Housatonic and Hudson watersheds of Massachusetts; Watershed Ranger Program Coordinator at the Wachusett and Quabbin Reservoirs in Massachusetts; and Park Ranger for a dozen years in Massachusetts and Kansas.
+Tom has been the President of NH LAKES since 2011, returning to his native New England from the Pacific Northwest.
+He is a graduate of the University of Massachusetts at Amherst and has worked in natural resource management and water resource protection “his entire adult life” in jobs that have included: Executive Director of the Network of Oregon Watershed Councils; Executive Director of the Watershed Agricultural Council in the New York City water supply watersheds; Watershed Team leader for the Housatonic and Hudson watersheds of Massachusetts; Watershed Ranger Program Coordinator at the Wachusett and Quabbin Reservoirs in Massachusetts; and Park Ranger for a dozen years in Massachusetts and Kansas.

-Tom is the proud father of three sons and a daughter.
-In addition to nonprofit executive and natural resource management professional experience, his life experiences include timber framing and small-scale farming, and he is now an avid New Hampshire hiker and paddler.
-Tom brings to NH LAKES a deep commitment to building relationships and consensus among stakeholders and to facilitating environmental stewardship at the local level by those people closest to and most directly affected by those natural resources.
-In 2015, Tom graduated from Leadership New Hampshire and has become an enthusiastic barbershop singer (if you call the baritone part singing…).
+Tom is the proud father of four children.
+In addition to nonprofit executive and natural resource management professional experience, his life experiences include timber framing and livestock rotational grazing, and he is now an avid New Hampshire hiker and paddler.
+He brings to NH LAKES a deep commitment to building relationships and consensus among stakeholders and to facilitating environmental stewardship at the local level by those people physically closest to and most affected by those natural resources.
+In 2015, Tom graduated from Leadership New Hampshire and is a member of the Concord Coachmen, a men’s chorus singing in the barbershop style.

 Andrea LaMoreaux, Vice President